Top Fundraising Trends of 2024 to Watch For

-This idea works, and will continue to work, because it adds the elements of community and gamification to the event.
-Donors get to feel like they are part of something bigger than just themselves or the particular cause they support; They become part of a global movement.
+This idea will continue to work because it adds the elements of community and gamification to the event.
+Donors get to feel like they are part of something bigger than just themselves or the particular cause they support.
+They become part of a global movement.

 Generation Z is loosely defined as people who were born near the turn of the millennium.
-The oldest of Generation Z were born in 1996, which means many are just now finishing college and entering the workforce.
+The oldest of Generation Z were born in 1996, which means many are recent college graduates and new to the workforce.

-This generation is often referred to as the “philanthro-kids” due to their devotion to global philanthropic causes like climate change, world hunger, and civil rights.
+This generation is often referred to as the “philanthro-kids” due to its devotion to global philanthropic causes like climate change, world hunger, and civil rights.

-Nonprofits should be ready to reach out to this new generation of potential donors by getting involved with their campus and local organizations (they have many), engaging them on their mobile devices, and promoting monthly giving programs (they grew up in an environment full of monthly subscriptions).
+You need to be ready to reach out to this new generation of potential donors by getting involved with their campus and local organizations, engaging with them on their mobile devices, and promoting monthly giving programs (they grew up in an environment full of monthly subscriptions).